-If you don't cancel your cover within this time period, your cover will remain active.
+If you don't cancel your cover within this time period, your cover will remain active as set out in your Cover Summary.

 You can stop your cover at any other time.
 Once you tell us, your cover will end on the day before your next monthly premium is due to be collected.
 Any premiums paid to date won't be refunded.
 If you're paying annual premiums, your cover will end on the day before the next monthly anniversary of the cover.
 We'll retain the cost of any full (or partial) months of cover up to the date of cancellation and will refund any balance of the annual premium.